darkrenaissance/darkfi/doc/src/architecture/consensus.md

 Once finalized, all fork chains are removed from the memory pool.
 Practically this means that no finalization can occur while there are competing fork chains of the same length.
-In such a case, finalization can only occur when we have a a slot with a single leader.
+In such a case, finalization can only occur when we have a slot with a single leader.

 We continue Case 3 from the previous section to visualize this logic.
 On slot 5, a node observes 2 proposals.
 One extends the F0 fork,